Here Are 11 Unique Day Trips in Illinois That Are an Absolute Must-Do

 Once upon a time, this area of Illinois was the site of the most sophisticated pre-Columbian societies.
 They had complex religious and political views.
 Today, you can visit the Cahokia Mounds, the area where they lived, and walk the grounds.

 This might be the most popular day trip in Illinois.
-For spending an afternoon, you can get your fill of nature.
+During an afternoon, you can get your fill of nature.
 Starved Rock State Park truly has it all: canyons, waterfalls, rock formations, and loads of scenic overlooks.
 Bring your hiking shoes and a picnic.

 Galena, Illinois, is one of the most charming towns in America.
-It is located right off of the Mississippi River and is a wonderful small town in northwestern Illinois known for having spectacular architecture and tons of charm.
+It is located right off the Mississippi River and is a wonderful small town in northwestern Illinois known for its spectacular architecture and charm.
 The town has loads of cool shops and nice places to have dinner.
-If you do want to spend the night, there are some fantastic B&Bs here, too!
+This is one town where you may want to turn your day trip into an overnight stay and there are several charming bed and breakfasts or cozy vacation rentals to reserve.

 11. Brookfield Zoo